 I am most proud of my two courageous and creative children, Courtenay and Christina.

-Christina R. Jackson is an eleven year old dancer, gymnast and author.
+Christina R. Jackson is an twelve year old dancer, gymnast and author.
 Christina's first project, Look at Me, I Can Write Poetry has helped her define her passion and purpose.
 She wants to show children all around the world that they can do anything.
 Christina has a passion for words and for people.
-She is currently working to hone her skills as a public speaker and while developing the content for her first motivational speaking tour.
+She is currently working to hone her skills as a public speaker while developing the content for her first motivational speaking tour.
 Stay tuned...